What you do makes a difference, and you have to decide what kind of difference you want to make. -Jane Goodall-

 I set out to answer these questions for an intervention in a very urgent and increasingly bigger conservation challenge: Human-Wildlife-Conflict (HWC).
-More specifically, I will map and review studies on the effectiveness of conditioning-interventions in reducing HWC with vertebrate carnivores.
-In other words Can carnivores be taught to stay away?
+More specifically, I will map and review studies on the effectiveness of conditioning-interventions in reducing HWC with vertebrates.
+In other words Can wildlife be taught to stay away?

 It will be a long, challenging, but useful process and I am very keen to do it!

 Proud to be part of the Future For Nature Academy (FFNA)!
 An initiative started for young motivated nature conservationists in the Netherlands to create a platform where they can find each other and build a network.
 As an official spinoff of Future For Nature (FFN) several national activities will be organized.
 The FFNA Facebook keeps you up to date with all upcoming activities and recent developments in nature conservation.
 And soon you can keep track via the website www.ffnacademy.org.

 After finishing her PhD, my colleague and friend Maaike de Jong ventured out to Malawi.
 Confronted with the countless challenges of protecting the unique Ntchisi Forest Reserve, she founded Future Forest Malawi.
 The mission of Future Forest Malawi is to sustainably restore and protect the threatened ecosystems of Ntchisi Forest Reserve, together with the local communities.